aleclarson/soma/README.md

 The following sections explore the behavior of Soma, as well as where it differs from Javascript or Lua (or both)!

-### Variable hoisting
+### Function hoisting

-All function and variable declarations are hoisted, and named `function` definitions are moved above all other code.
+Named functions are hoisted above all other code in the nearest block.

+Just like in Javascript, this lets you call named functions before they appear in the script.
+For example, one of your named functions may decide to call another named function that's defined further down in the script!

 ```
 let x = 1